meatball133/crystal/concepts/classes/introduction.md

 ## Class methods

-[Class methods][class-methods], are methods that are defined on the class, and not on the instances of the class.
+[Class methods][class-methods], are methods that are defined on a class, and not on the instances of a class.
 They offer a way to create methods that are not dependent on the state of the instance.
 They are defined using the `def` keyword, followed by `self.` and the name of the method.
 `self` is a reference to the namespace which self is being called from.
-In this case, it is a reference to the class, Account.
+In this case, it is a reference to the class, `Account`.
 It would be the same as if you would have written `Account.`, but `self.` is the preferred way to do it.

 ```crystal